 - Grate coconut, beetroot and other desired veggies.
 Chop coriander leaves.

-- Mix all the ingredients and serve kosambari.
+- Mix all the ingredients and serve kosambari or beetroot salad.